Michael D. Willis

 Willis has also researched the Buddhist history of India and produced a catalogue of reliquaries and related materials in the British Museum and Victoria and Albert Museum.
 Concurrently Willis developed an interest in Tibet and published a popular book on the subject.
-More recently he has been involved in a study of the Testament of Ba, producing a text and translation of the earliest surviving manuscript.
+This developed into a study of the Testament of Ba and a text and translation of the earliest surviving manuscript.
+Most recently, Willis was part of a team that examined the documentation and finds from Bodhgaya, including much material in the British Library and British Museum.
+This appeared as Precious Treasures from the Diamond Throne, published in 2021.

+In the area of the Islamic history of India, Willis led Digitization of Documents from the Sufi Shrines at Dhar in India, a project funded by Endangered Archives Programme at the British Library.